-Recognising our role in identifying and supporting the most vulnerable in our communities, we will ensure that our workforce remains aligned to the national policing priorities and other national strategies relating to mental health and indeed the broader definition of public protection.
-We will also take cognisance of emerging crime trends such as cyber.
+Recognising our role in identifying and supporting the most vulnerable in our communities, we will ensure that our workforce remains aligned to the national policing priorities and other national strategies relating to Mental Health and indeed the broader definition of public protection.
+We will also take cognisance of emerging crime trends such as Cyber.

-North East Division is committed to providing an excellent police service for the future, taking account of the views of those we serve.

-It is exciting to see us explore the opportunities for integration with partners and maximising the use of digital technology as we contribute to ensuring Moray remains one of the safest places to live, work and visit.
+North East Division is committed to providing an excellent Police service for the future, taking into account the views of those we serve.
+As such it is exciting to see us explore the opportunities for integration with partners and maximising the use of digital technology as we contribute to ensuring Aberdeenshire remains one of the safest places to live, work and visit.